mengtang-lab/scribblegen/README.md

 ```
 You may need to install `opencv-python` and `opencv-contrib-python` via pip.

-# Dataset
+# Train ScribbleGen

-To download the PascalScribble dataset used in our paper, run
+Prior to training, download Pascal dataset with scribbles,

 ```
 cd ./data/pascal_scribble/
 sh fetchPascalScribble.sh